 Your driving history

 Beyond that, filing a claim for an accident might depend on the type of coverage you have.
 Do you carry collision and comprehensive insurance?
 Both coverages are specific in what type of accidents they will cover, from a tree branch falling on your car to totaling your vehicle in a multi-car collision.
 You may have purchased accident forgiveness, which depending on your carrier and the facts of the accident, wouldn’t result in an increase in premium.
-But even if you don’t carry full coverage, you might be able to file a third party claim under the other party’s insurance if it’s determined you’re not at fault for the accident.
+But even if you don’t carry full coverage car insurance, you might be able to file a third party claim under the other party’s insurance if it’s determined you’re not at fault for the accident.

 The above illustrates that you can file a claim, not whether you should file a claim.
 If you’re involved in an accident, you might want to pay out-of-pocket for any damages (or be paid out of pocket by the responsible party).
 Some drivers prefer to handle it themselves and leave insurance out of it.